radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 ### Synchronization Capture Connector Stopped

 To send an alert in the event of a synchronization capture connector state change (e.g. a connector state changes from RUNNING to STOPPED), configure a custom alert.
+A custom alert can be automatically configured by using the settings from Main Control Panel > Synchronization tab.
+Select the desired topology and click Configure.
+In the left navigation menu, click Alerts.
+Toggle on the `Capture State Alert Enabled`.
+The alert output is a file.

+The custom alert can also be manually configured using the steps below:
 1. Navigate to the Main Control Panel (of the current leader node if you have a cluster deployment) > Settings tab > Monitoring > Custom Alerts (requires [Expert Mode](#expert-mode)).
 2. Select Custom from the Template drop-down menu.
 3. Select pipeline from the Monitoring Source drop-down menu.